cloudflare/stpyv8/README.md

 # Building

-GCC/clang or equivalent and Python3 headers are needed to build the main STPyV8 source code, as well as boost-python.
+GCC/clang or equivalent and Python3 headers are needed to build the main STPyV8 source code, as well as boost-python and some other boost dependencies.
 For a short while, Python 2.7 is still needed by Google's toolchain to build a local library version of V8.

 A Python3 virtual environment is recommended.
 (Google's build tools will establish their own Python2 virtual environment during the compilation of V8, but this can be ignored.)

 ## Build Examples

+### Ubuntu
 Building on Ubuntu 18.04, 19.10, and Debian distros:

 ```Shell